 It is notable that the M1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the M1 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the M1 does not have a direct predecessor.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot G7 X Mark II:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has a lens built-in, whereas the M1 requires a separate lens.